 Finally, think of a new way to operate that will increase your success.
 If what you did didn’t work last year, there’s a good chance continuing the same behavior won’t lead to success this year.

-For me, I’m going to be more careful to budget fun and aggressive debt payments into my budget.
-I’ve also raised my client rates for this year.
-Booyahh!
+For me, I’m going to be more careful to budget for fun and aggressive debt payments.
 (If budgeting is one of your goals this year, check out my budgeting hack.)

 Action Step: Rethink your approach to reaching your goals.
 You may even have different goals for this year than last year.
 Maybe the difference in approach is how often you check back in on your goals to make sure you’re making progress.
 Whatever it is, address how your past approach lead you to fail and figure out what you can do differently that will improve your chances of being successful.